fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 6. "For which topic?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name?")
 7. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
 8. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
+9. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-9. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
+10. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
-10. Overwrite all files in conflict
+11. Overwrite all files in conflict
-11. `FooConsumer` (consumes `Foo`) is available with a `FooDeserializer`
+12. `FooConsumer` (consumes `Foo`) is available with a `FooDeserializer`

 ### Create a producer linked to an entity